coatespeter/first-project-gglamping/README.md

 **Landing page**

 On the landing page, it has specifically been divided into three sections.
 The opening Hero image is designed to set the tone of the relaxed nature of the resort and also the website.
-As you scroll down we have mixed information with pictures of the facilities in order to hopefully hold a reader's attention.
+As you scroll down we have mixed information with pictures of the facilities in order to hold a reader's attention.
 The third section is there to make it as easy to find us as possible, with a large visually appealing and interactive Google Map and the footer that would take a user to any of our social media pages.

 ![Middke sectuib screenshott](https://i.ibb.co/QrZ8v6R/Screenshot-2023-08-23-at-13-42-25.png)
 ![enter image description here](https://i.ibb.co/WnJm5Vh/Screenshot-2023-08-23-at-13-42-40.png)